slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Work expands so as to fill the time available for its completion."
 -- C. Northcote Parkinson*
 > *"If you're not spending your time doing what you want, and you're not earning, and you're not learning - what the heck are you doing?"
--- Naval Ravikant*
-> *"Nothing will make you more productive than owning your time.
+"Nothing will make you more productive than owning your time.
 Nothing will make you less productive than selling it."
--- Naval Ravikant*
-> *"Say no: 'It doesn't feel right to me.'
+"Say no: 'It doesn't feel right to me.'
 No more explanations are needed."
 -- Naval Ravikant*

 - work is a queue of queues. trying hard is not the key to success. this not mean that you don't put your best effort.